-Exeter beat 14-man Montpellier on try countback
+Exeter win Montpellier thriller on try countback

 |Exeter win on try countback

-Exeter claimed a Champions Cup quarter-final place by scoring more tries than 14-man Montpellier in a thrilling match that finished 33-33 after extra time.
+Exeter reached the Champions Cup quarter-finals by scoring more tries than 14-man Montpellier in a thriller that finished 33-33 after extra time.

 Joe Simmonds converted Jack Yeandle's try in the 100th minute to level the scores, with Chiefs having scored five tries to Montpellier's four.